github/docs/content/code-security/secret-scanning/managing-alerts-from-secret-scanning.md

 - For all other secrets, first verify that the secret committed to {% data variables.product.product_name %} is valid.
 If so, create a new secret, update any services that use the old secret, and then delete the old secret.

 {% ifversion fpt or ghec %}

-{% note %}
+> [!NOTE]

-**Note:** If a secret is detected in a public repository on {% data variables.product.prodname_dotcom_the_website %} and the secret also matches a partner pattern, an alert is generated and the potential secret is reported to the service provider.
+> If a secret is detected in a public repository on {% data variables.product.prodname_dotcom_the_website %} and the secret also matches a partner pattern, an alert is generated and the potential secret is reported to the service provider.
 For details of partner patterns, see "[AUTOTITLE](/code-security/secret-scanning/secret-scanning-patterns#supported-secrets)."

-{% endnote %}
 {% endif %}

 ## Closing alerts

+> [!NOTE]
+>{% data variables.product.prodname_secret_scanning_caps %} doesn't automatically close alerts when the corresponding token has been removed from the repository.
+You must manually close these alerts in the alert list on  {% data variables.product.prodname_dotcom %}.

 {% data reusables.repositories.navigate-to-repo %}
 {% data reusables.repositories.sidebar-security %}